An ECM Variable Speed Blower Motor in a squirrel cage blower

 Variable Air Volume Box with Hot Water Reheat

 This particular VAV box in the picture is not fan powered.
 It relies on the main VAV air handling unit to provide all the air.
 Generally, when a fan powered VAV box is calling for heat the damper inside the VAV box closes down so that minimal CFM’s are coming through the primary duct from the air handler.
 The fan turns on an pulls air from the plenum space above the ceiling.
 This plenum air is normally warmer than the air inside the occupied space.
-The heating system kicks in and adds heat to the air until a setpoint is attained.
+The heating system kicks in and adds heat to the air until a set point is attained.
 The heat for a VAV box can typically be a hot water coil or electric heat strips.
-The VAV box in the picture has hot water reheat.
+The VAV box in the picture has hot water reheat and is controlled by a building automation system or DDC.
+Building automation systems are capable of being linked to the internet for remote control and monitoring which adds many beneficial factors for managers and technicians of commercial property.
+A single building can have several hundred VAV boxes and with a DDC system managers can quickly see where problem areas are or change control set points with a few clicks.

 Air Conditioning and Heating Sizing – How many tons of air conditioning and heating do I need per square foot?